 RESIDENCY DESCRIPTION

-The Museum of Chinese in America is pleased to announce its inaugural Performing-Artist-in-Residence Program.
-This residency program will invite a cohort of 5 performing artists to individually generate ONE theme-based new project, by utilizing the resources and collections at MOCA.
-Throughout the residency, artists will be invited to participate in a 2-week long intensive workshop and will be required to give 2 work-in-progress presentations to the public, one in November, and the other in February.
+The Museum of Chinese in America’s Performing-Artist-in-Residence Program will invite a cohort of 5 performing artists to individually generate ONE theme-based new project, by utilizing the resources and collections at MOCA.
+Throughout the residency, artists will be invited to participate in artist-led workshops and will be required to give 2 work-in-progress presentations to the public, one in December 2024, and the other in February 2025.

 PERFORMING-ARTIST-IN-RESIDENCE PROGRAM OBJECTIVES